Mediastinal Emphysema Quiz

 Chest tightness

-Your doctor may ask these questions to diagnose mediastinal emphysema
+Your doctor may ask these questions to check for this disease:

-Are you breathless or having hard time breathing?
+Are you having difficulty breathing?

-Do you have chest tightness?
+Do you have chest pain?

 Most cases don't need treatment as the body will slowly absorb the air.
 Breathing high concentrations of oxygen may speed up recovery.
 Antibiotics will be used if infection is suspected.
 Rarely, surgery is required if there are injuries to other organs.

-View the symptoms of Mediastinal emphysema
+View the symptoms of Mediastinal Emphysema

-Diseases related to Mediastinal emphysema
+Diseases related to Mediastinal Emphysema

 References